sayed3li97/AndroidAlarmClockApp-Android/README.md

 Notification
 <img src="/screenshots/screenshot3_noti.png" >

-# Step to re-crearte
+# Step to re-create

 1. Create a new project in Android Studio (Choose the Empty Activity)
 2. Navigate to app/res/layout/activity_main.xml
-3. Open the "Text" view and the replace the xml code with the below code or Change the ConstraintLayout to RelativeLayout.
-Add TimePicker, ToggleButton and a TextView into your layout
+3. Open the "Text" view and replace the XML code with the below code or Change the ConstraintLayout to RelativeLayout.
+Add TimePicker, ToggleButton, and a TextView into your layout

 ```
 <?xml version="1.0" encoding="utf-8"?>